 He felt he needed to write the second autobiography (the first one is Losing my Virginity) because many things have happened since the first one was published.

-Richard Branson is one of the richest people in the world, the founder of Virgin Group which has more than 400 companies, and 60.000 employees.
-He dropped out of high school at the age of 16 and started Student magazine which was his first entrepreneurial endeavor.
+Richard Branson is one of the richest people in the world.
+He is the founder of Virgin Group which has more than 400 companies, and 60.000 employees.
+After dropping out of high school at the age of 16, he started Student magazine which was his first entrepreneurial endeavor.
 His business operates in different continents and in various industries (transportation, space, health, enterntainment etc.)

 If someone asks me who, out of all the famous people, I would love to meet in person and spend some time with (rent their brain), my answer would be fast and clear – Elon Musk (I wrote about his biography in this post) and Richard Branson.
 There are many fascinating people in the world, but these two are really pushing the science and the society a bit further.
 With Space X and Virgin Galactic, as well as other Musk’s crazy ideas (everything seems crazy and impossible until it’s done) and Branson’s Strive challenge and other projects – they really are disrupting our current reality and doing something greater than just business.
 When you start learning about all the things they are doing, starting and working on – and they all have the same amount of hours in a day as all of us – it leaves you with an impressive “wow”.